 Please Note: This payment will appear on your credit card statement as "Consumer Satisfaction Team, Inc." or "CST, Inc.".
 Also, all checks and/or money orders are to be paid to "Consumer Satisfaction Team" or simply "CST" otherwise your check and/or money will be returned.

 If online payment is not available for your training, or if you would prefer another payment method, BHTEN will continue to accept payment by check or money order.
-To pay by check or money order, please download the registration form for your training, fill it out, and mail it in with your payment to:BHTEN Att'n: Tiffany Livingston 520 North Delaware Avenue, Suite 7C Philadelphia PA 19123
+To pay by personal, agency and/or company check or money order, please download the registration form for your training, fill it out, and mail it in with your payment to:BHTEN Att'n: Tiffany Livingston 520 North Delaware Avenue, Suite 7C Philadelphia PA 19123

 Yes!
 As of September 2014, we are able to accept online payment for designated trainings at BHTEN.
 More trainings will have the option of online payment as we move into 2015, so keep an eye out for updates to our registrations.